The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

-As a concrete example, the word problem is decidable in any one-relation monoid of the form $\pres{Mon}{a,b}{aub = bva}$, and any such monoid is cancellative.\footnote{One-relation monoids of this form have been called \textit{Adian monoids} by various authors (see e.g. \cite{Ivanov2001, Inam2017}).
+As a concrete example, any monoid of the form $\pres{Mon}{a,b}{aub = bva}$ is cancellative, and the word problem is decidable in any such monoid.\footnote{One-relation monoids of this form have been called \textit{Adian monoids} by various authors (see e.g. \cite{Ivanov2001, Inam2017}).
 As we shall see, this name could equally be applied to a number of other families of one-relation monoids.} This monoid embeds in $\pres{Gp}{a,b}{auba^{-1}v^{-1}b^{-1} = 1}$, to which we can readily apply Magnus' procedure for solving the word problem.
 We hence see that our first example of a non-trivial solvable word problem comes about as an example of Sushkevi\v{c}'s principle of reducing a semigroup problem to a group problem.
 With one non-trivial class of one-relation taken care of, there is one class that stands out among the rest as being particularly special.